ebemunk/blog/content/2021-12-01-playmates/index.md

 <div data-scrolly="trump">

-**Karen McDougal** made headlines when her alleged affair, and its subsequent "catch and kill" of her story was made public 4 days before the election in 2016.
+**Karen McDougal** made headlines when her alleged affair with Trump, and its subsequent "catch and kill" of it's story was made public 4 days before the election in 2016.
 [Read more about that](https://www.newyorker.com/news/news-desk/donald-trump-a-playboy-model-and-a-system-for-concealing-infidelity-national-enquirer-karen-mcdougal) in The New Yorker.

 </div>